newlinedotco/cq/README.md

 }
 ```

-It's important to keep this in mind if you're using other operators like `context()` that the line number will start at the beginning of the decorations, not at the constant `HomeComponent`.

-Decorations are actually considered children of the node they are attached to.
+One thing to keep in mind is that decorations are actually considered children of the node they are attached to.
 The `@Component` decoration is also an identifier.
-This means we could get the `@Component` decoration by itself like this:
+This means we get the `@Component` decoration by itself like this:

 ```typescript
 $ cq '.HomeComponent .Component' examples/HomeComponent.ts